lwazi71/Voice_Extractor/README.md

+Install all required dependencies:

+Python 3.10

+FFmpeg

-Install all required dependencies:        pip install -r requirements.txt
+pip install -r requirements.txt

 You'll need a Hugging Face access token which you can create at: https://huggingface.co/settings/tokens